-10 Free or Cheap Things to Do in Hamilton
+10 Free & Cheap Things to Do in Hamilton

 Built along the mighty Waikato River, Hamilton is the largest city in the Waikato region.
-Although there’s some great job opportunities in and around the city for backpackers, don’t spend your whole time here without checking out these free things to do in Hamilton.
+Although there are some great job opportunities in and around the city for backpackers, don’t spend your whole time here without checking out these free things to do in Hamilton.

 We love that many of the attractions are free in Hamilton, whether it is culturing yourself at the Waikato Museum or having a stroll in the iconic Hamilton Gardens.
 In all honesty, the Hamilton Gardens don’t sound like much, but once you enter this impressive area of award-winning themed gardens, you’ll see how you should never judge a book by its cover, especially when the pages are as beautiful as this.
 Any history buff will also have a field day in Hamilton, from historic trails, vintage shops and classic cars.
 Or, at the end of the day, when you just want to hang out with your backpacker buddies, check out the peaceful parks like the Lake Domain, or have a round of crazy golf.
 By the way, if you need somewhere cheap to stay, try these 5 Best Backpacker Hostels in Hamilton.